 This example searches Mail and Archives for the word 'Partnerworld', where there is also at least one attachment;

-If migrating to PST, you can add results to an existing PST, building one PST from multiple searches.
+If migrating to PST, you can choose to add results to an existing PST, building one PST from multiple searches.

-The user either downloads the exported files, or migrates data directly to Office 365.
+The user either downloads the exported files, or migrates data directly to Microsoft 365.

 Users can also use a dedicated Folder Export function, organising data into Folders prior to migration, or upload files